sarvaniyl/user_management/readme.md

 ## Features Developed

 ### User Search and Filtering
-**Description:** Implement search and filtering capabilities to allow administrators to easily find and manage users based on various criteria.
+**Description:** Implemented search and filtering capabilities to allow administrators to easily find and manage users based on various criteria.

 ### User Profile Management
-**Description:** Enhance the user profile management functionality to allow users to update their profile fields and enable managers and admins to upgrade users to professional status.
+**Description:** Enhanced the user profile management functionality to allow users to update their profile fields and enable managers and admins to upgrade users to professional status.